 Mid-Range (Major Illness + Accident)

-Covers accidents plus major illnesses like cancer, organ disease and serious infections.
-May exclude minor ailments such as ear infections, skin allergies and routine dental.
+Bridges the gap between accident-only and comprehensive.
+Covers accidents and serious illnesses including cancer, organ disease and major infections, but may exclude minor conditions such as ear infections, skin allergies and routine dental work.

 • Accidental injuries